Interim Financial Report January - September 2019

 • Disclose Scope 1, 2 & 3 GHG emissions.
 If not available, do you have a time plan for when to start reporting?

-Idun does not report according to GHG today, but aims to report scopes 1,2 and 3 within four years.
+Idun does not report according to GHG today, but aims to report scopes 1, 2 and 3 within two years.

 • Have you set a target to become climate neutral?
 If so, how have you defined carbon neutrality?